pschaeflein/BlogArticles/Intro to JSON/article.md

 # Introduction to JSON

 It seems like JSON is everywhere these days.
-Adaptive cards, Microsoft Teams app manifests, and SharePoint list formats are all written in JSON.
-And JSON is the standard for [REST APIs](#) like Microsoft Graph; you can't make a call without it.
-Power Apps, Power Automate, and Power BI can all handle JSON too; even Excel can import and export JSON.
+[Adaptive cards](https://adaptivecards.io), [Microsoft Teams app manifests](https://docs.microsoft.com/microsoftteams/platform/resources/schema/manifest-schema?WT.mc_id=m365-00000-rogerman), and [SharePoint list formats](https://docs.microsoft.com/sharepoint/dev/declarative-customization/column-formatting?WT.mc_id=m365-00000-rogerman) are all written in JSON.
+And JSON is the de-facto standard for REST APIs like [Microsoft Graph](https://docs.microsoft.com/graph/overview?WT.mc_id=m365-00000-rogerman); you can't make a call without it.
+[Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-json?WT.mc_id=m365-00000-rogerman), [Power Automate](https://docs.microsoft.com/power-automate/data-operations?WT.mc_id=m365-00000-rogerman), and [Power BI](https://docs.microsoft.com/power-query/connectors/json?WT.mc_id=m365-00000-rogerman) can all handle JSON too.
 It really is everywhere except, it seems, in older products which were written when XML was king.

-JSON and XML do pretty much the same thing: they give you a way to convert data in a computer into text strings and back again.
-By using these standard formats, products  can reuse code and developers can reuse their knowledge; it's a win for everyone.

-This article is organized in order from simple to complex; if you don't need the more complex parts, just stop reading; you can always come back and read them later!
+The intent of this article is to teach you what you need to know to use JSON in typical IT, low-code, or JavaScript development scenarios.
+It's organized in order from simple to complex; if you don't need the more complex parts, just stop reading; you can always come back and read them later!

+## What is JSON?

+JSON is a [standard format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) for converting data objects to text strings and back again.
+It's commonly used to store data in text files and to exchange data between programs or over a network.
+JSON serves more or less the same purpose as XML but is shorter and easier to read.

+> Geek note: Translating JSON text to data is generally called "parsing", and translating data into JSON text is "serializing".

 JSON data is organized as objects containing name/value pairs.
 The values can be simple things like text strings or numbers, collections of things (arrays), or more objects containing their own name/value pairs.

-> Geek note: Translating JSON text to a data is generally called "parsing", and translating an object into JSON text is "serializing".

-A really simple example of JSON is:
+A simple example of JSON is:

 ~~~JSON
 { "name": "Parker" }
 ~~~

-It's a single name/value pair enclosed in curly braces.
-A JSON string has to begin with `{` and end with `}`; the very shortest valid JSON string, `{ }`, represents an empty object.
+This JSON contains a single name/value pair; the name is `name` and the value is `"Parker"`.
+A JSON string has to begin with `{` and end with `}`; the very shortest valid JSON string, `{}`, represents an empty object.
 Names are case sensitive and need to be enclosed in double quotes, and are followed by a `:` and then a value.
 In this case, since "Parker" is a string value, it's enclosed in double quotes as well.
 Spaces, tabs, and newlines are ignored in JSON, but are helpful for readability.

 If you want to put more than one name/value pair in your JSON, simply separate them with commas like this: